OpenDDS/OpenDDS/docs/internal/dev_guidelines.rst

 - vcpkg-specific things can be ignored.
 - Indents are 2 spaces.
+- Naming:
-- Prefix public global variables with ``OPENDDS_`` and they should be the only thing using all caps names.
+  - Global variables and properties should be the only names in all caps.
+  - Prefix public global variables with ``OPENDDS_``.
+  - Prefix private global variables with ``_OPENDDS_``.
+  - Prefix public functions and macros with ``opendds_``.
+  - Prefix private functions and macros with ``_opendds_``.
 - Don't use undefined global variables as a false value, try to make sure they are defined.
-- Avoid creating new macros.
+- Don't create new macros if a function will also work.
+  Functions can use ``set(name value PARENT_SCOPRE)`` to set a value in the caller's scope.
+  Helper macros inside functions are okay.